ni/instrumentstudio-plugin-labview/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/instrumentstudio-plugin-labview/blob/main/LICENSE)
-for details about how *g-plugin-labview* is licensed.
+for details about how InstrumentStudio Plug-In for LabVIEW is licensed.